AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 > *Grown in space-based exo-wombs.
 Short life spans.
 They live their lives offworld and are untroubled by the darkness of space.
 More comfortable in an EVA suit than out of one.*

 > "Carbon-based replicants" was the official term scientists of the Old Age gave them.
 Artificial humans grown in space-based exo-wombs, Carbons are genetically engineered for a purpose.
-Engineers, technicians, laborers, most corporations that held investments in Carbon growers put them to use as grunts in their labor force.
+Engineers, doctors, laborers, and eventually-soldiers, most corporations that held investments in Carbon growers put them to use as grunts in their labor force.

->
+**LIFESPAN**
-And while most Carbons were laborers
+Carbons live on average up to 60 years.

 **ENGINEERED LUNGS**
 Use half oxygen compared to everyone else (one step for every two normal steps).